 - Do you need to use more than one type of communication protocol?
-If you are just using HTTP/Web Services or just JMS, you’re not going to get any of the benefits if cross protocol messaging and transformation that Mule provides.
+If you are just using HTTP/Web Services or just JMS, you’re not going to get any of the benefits if cross-protocol messaging and transformation that Mule provides.

 - Do you need message routing capabilities such as forking and aggregating message flows, or content-based routing?
 Many applications do not need these capabilities.

 - Do you need to publish services for consumption by other applications?
-This is a good fit for Mule as it provides a robust and scalable service container, but in Erik’s use case all they needed was an HTTP client from their front-end Struts application.
+This is a good fit for Mule as it provides a robust and scalable service container, but in Erik’s use case, all they needed was an HTTP client from their front-end Struts application.

 - Do you have more than 10 applications to integrate?
-Avoid big-bang projects and consider breaking the project down in to smaller parts.
+Avoid big-bang projects and consider breaking the project down into smaller parts.
 Pilot your architecture on just 3 or 4 systems first and iron out any wrinkles before impacting other systems.

 - Do you really need the scalability of an ESB?
 It’s very easy to over-architect scalability requirements of an application.
 Mule scales down as well as up making it a popular choice for ‘building in’ scalability.
 However, there is a price to be paid for this since you are adding a new technology to the architecture.

 - Do you understand exactly what you want to achieve with your architecture?
 Vendors often draw an ESB as a box in the middle with lots of applications hanging off it.
 In reality, it does not work like that.
-There is a lot details that need to be understood first around the integration points, protocols, data formats, IT infrastructure, security etc. Starting small helps to keep the scope of the problem manageable and keep the fuckupery to a minimum.
-Until you understand your architecture and scope it properly you can’t really make a decision as to whether an ESB is right for you.
+There is a lot of details that need to be understood first around the integration points, protocols, data formats, IT infrastructure, security, etc. Starting small helps to keep the scope of the problem manageable and keep the fuckupery to a minimum.
+Until you understand your architecture and scope it properly, you can’t really make a decision as to whether an ESB is right for you.